earlejam/effective-java-notes/README.md

 #### 58. Prefer for-each loops to traditional for-loops

-- 3 common situations where you cant use for-each:
+- 3 common situations where you can't use for-each:
   1. Destructive filtering: use iterator & its remove method instead
   2. Transforming: use list iterator or array index instead
   3. Parallel iteration: use iterator or array index variable instead